-In the dim light, black dust was drifting just above the floor of the shop.
+In the dim light, black dust drifted just above the floor of the shop.
 Specks of it crept from nowhere and vanished just as quickly—twirling and hovering about.
 They lingered by a red armchair that awaited the day’s clients.
-Clumps of it littered the floor around the chair.
-Clumpy knots fastened by thousands of curls.
+Clumps of it littered the floor around the chair, Clumpy knots fastened by thousands of curls.
 Their umbral shade was imposing.
 Olive fragrance emanated from them, mingling with the shop’s cologne and worn shoe smell.
 The curtains were closed, and the lime walls had three paintings fixed on their concrete surface: a dark-skinned DJ and a woman dancing; puzzle pieces approaching completion; an onyx continent unfurled across white-blue foam.

 Bells chimed as the glass door swung open.
 “Hey, Mr. Tristen.”

 Phillip turned and straightened his back, searching for the unscheduled entrant.
 It was a young man, his hair in a fade that’d been curled with a twist sponge.
 A thin jacket sagged on his shoulders.
 It was carbon around the abdomen, lead from the chest up, the inside collar vermillion.
 He knew that jacket.

 “Heyo, Bobby!”
 He let his broom thwack against the wall and gave him a pound.
 “What’s good young brother?
 You’ve had a growth spurt.”

 “Thirteen?
 Boy, you done grown so tall.
 You not done yet?”

 Bobby laughed, his face folding into a crescent so familiar to Phillip.
 Phillip turned, eyeing his unkempt floor and his muted TV.

 “You come for a cut Bobby?
 Your hair’s already fresh.
 Sit your jacket off, I can shape you up.”